tahiri-lab/iPhyloGeo_plus_plus/exe-generation/installer_notes.md

 11. Further researched [how Windows handles DLLs](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order)
 12. Researched [DLLs](https://learn.microsoft.com/en-ca/troubleshoot/windows-client/setup-upgrade-and-drivers/dynamic-link-library)
 13. Created a [Stack Overflow question](https://stackoverflow.com/questions/79791613/cx-freeze-fatal-error-unable-to-change-dll-search-path) to ask for help
+14. Checked the EXE’s folder: there is nothing there that isn’t included in the .iss `[Files]` section
+15. Rebuilt the frozen app because I remember a warning from cx_Freeze at the end.
+Found the warning, which listed multiple possible missing dependencies.

+Missing dependencies:
+?
+LIBPQ.dll
+?
+MIMAPI64.dll
+?
+OCI.dll
+?
+Qt63DQuickScene3D.dll
+?
+Qt6VirtualKeyboardQml.dll
+?
+WINSPOOL.DRV
+? api-ms-win-core-heap-l2-1-0.dll
+? api-ms-win-core-libraryloader-l1-2-0.dll
+? api-ms-win-core-libraryloader-l1-2-1.dll
+? api-ms-win-core-path-l1-1-0.dll
+? api-ms-win-core-realtime-l1-1-1.dll
+? api-ms-win-core-winrt-l1-1-0.dll
+? api-ms-win-core-winrt-string-l1-1-0.dll
+? api-ms-win-power-base-l1-1-0.dll
+? api-ms-win-shcore-scaling-l1-1-1.dll
+? bthprops.cpl
+? fbclient.dll
+This is not necessarily a problem - the dependencies may not be needed on this platform.

 HT create an installer